fernandoroa/invoice-public/README.md

 ### Inner logic

-- The content of `.json` files will build a field for each element in the app.
 - The first box is manually built, and passes its values to the `.Rmd` via `params` in `yaml` header.
+- The second box is manually built and is related to the `main.json`file
+- The other boxes are based on the other `.json` files, one on one.
+A form field for each json field is built in the app.
 - The `.Rmd` reads the `.json` files directly, that is why it is necessary to save them.
+- If you modify the `.json` outside the app, during app use, reload the app.
 - Includes benefits, sick options, FEDEX options
+- Includes bilingual option
-- Names of 'fields' in `.Rmd` depend on the `fieldNames.json`
+- Names of 'field' names in `.Rmd` depend on the `fieldNames.json` for bilingual management